-Marcus O’Dair is a writer, consultant and executive coach who specialises in enterprise, innovation and the creative economy.
+Marcus O’Dair is a senior manager, writer and consultant specialising in music and the creative economy.

 Marcus previously worked in music and media industries.
 He started out as a magazine editor and went on to contribute to publications including the Guardian, Times, Financial Times, Independent and Irish Times.
 He also spent a period on retainer with Passenger as a session musician before signing to Ninja Tune as one half - and manager - of Grasscut.
 Grasscut went on to release four acclaimed albums and perform across Europe at venues including the Pompidou Centre, Tate Britain and the Royal Albert Hall.
 Their music has been featured by companies including Mazda, Nespresso, K-Mart and HSBC, as well as appearing on the BBC, HBO and Netflix.

 Marcus is the author of Distributed Creativity: How Blockchain Will Transform the Creative Economy (Palgrave 2019), written as researcher in residence at Digital Catapult.
 His previous book, Different Every Time (Serpent’s Tail 2014), tells the story of the British musician Robert Wyatt through a distributed networks of collaborators from Brian Eno to Bjork.
 A book of the week on BBC Radio 4, it was also shortlisted for the Penderyn prize.
 Marcus has also published in peer-reviewed academic journals and edited collections.